swl10/pyslet/doc/wsgi.rst

     <Property Name="UserName" Type="Edm.String" Nullable="true"
         MaxLength="256" Unicode="true"/>

-Our method read the value of this property from the session and prints a welcome message if it is set.
+Our method reads the value of this property from the session and prints a welcome message if it is set.
 If not, it prints a form allowing you to enter your name.
 Notice that we must include a hidden field containing the CSRF token.
 The name of the token parameter is given in :attr:`SessionApp.csrf_token` and the value is read from session object directly using the :meth:`Session.sid` method.
 It's the same value as the session ID that is stored in the cookie - the browser should prevent